mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

   * These techniques will work with teammates you have no history with and will work especially well with teammates whom you get along with well.
 If you're reviewing code for someone who hates you, you have team dynamics problems that code review techniques can't fix.
   * If the reviewer doesn't respect the author, it will probably come across in the tone of review notes and they'll be too quick to assume that the author made a coding decision because they're a bad programmer.
 If the author doesn't respect the reviewer, they'll want to fight against all of their notes.
 * Your team uses unit tests
   * There is a cultural expectation that functional changes to the code be accompanied by corresponding unit tests.
   * You can do code reviews without unit tests, but it requires the reviewer to do a lot more mental work, so these techniques assume that the reviewer can gain confidence in the code's correctness by reading the unit tests or suggesting additional test cases.

 ## What is a code review?

-A code review happens in "rounds."

-* You review code privately, at your own pace.
-  * For some people, a "code review" is where the author and their reviewers get together in person to all read the code together and argue about it.
+**Changelist**.
+Github has popularized the idea of a "pull request" or which is a proposal for a series of changelists to be merged into a source repository.

+A code review consists of an **author**, the person writing the code and sending it for review, and a **reviewer**, the person who reads the code and decides when it is ready to be checked into the team's codebase.
+There can be more than one reviewer, but, for simplicity, we assume that you are the sole reviewer.
+The code review ends when the author gives **approval** on the changelist (commonly referred to as "LGTM" meaning "looks good to me").

+1. Author creates a changelist.
+1. Author runs the change through continuous integration to verify it builds and passes all tests and linters.
+1. Reviewer reviews changelist and sends notes to author.
+The author may or may not approve the code for check-in.
+1. Author makes changes based on reviewer's notes.
+   1. If the reviewer gave check-in approval, author checks in their code.
+   1. If the author did not give check-in approval, author goes back to step 2.
+This loop continues until the reviewer gives check-in approval.

+A code review happens in **rounds**.
+A "round" is one complete round-trip between the author and reviewer.
+This corresponds to steps 2-4 of the review process above.
+A round of review is the sequence of the reviewer giving the author notes and the reviewer responding with changes based on those notes.
+Every code review has one or more rounds.
+The final round occurs when the reviewer gives their approval on the changes.

 In this article, I'm using the term "code review" to refer to a process where the author sends their code to the reviewer, the reviewer reads it on their own, at their own pace, then sends their notes back to the author.
 This loop continues until the reviewer approves the change.
 You can use whatever code review tools you want, even something as simple as emails.
 The important part is that each participant is working at their own pace.

-## Terms

-* Diff
-* Changelist.
-Github has popularized the idea of a "pull request" or which is a proposal for a series of changelists to be merged into a source repository.
-* A "round" of review is the sequence of the reviewer giving the author notes and the reviewer responding with changes based on those notes.
-Every code review has one or more rounds.
-The final round occurs when the reviewer gives their approval on the changes.
+For some people, a "code review" is where the author and their reviewers get together in person to all read the code at the same time so they can argue about it in person.
+This is a different style of code review than I'll be talking about in this article.
+{: .notice--info}

 # Why is this hard?

 Programmers tend to overestimate the quality of the code they write.
 If a programmer sends you a changelist that they think is awesome, and you write them back with list of reasons why it's not, that's a sensitive message to get across.

 >That's one reason I don't miss IT, because programmers are very unlikable people...
-In aviation, for example, people who greatly overestimate their level of skill are all dead.<br>-Philip Greenspun, co-founder of ArsDigita
+In aviation, for example, people who greatly overestimate their level of skill are all dead.<br>-Philip Greenspun, co-founder of ArsDigita, excerpted from [*Founders at Work*](http://amzn.to/2wzrjpa).

 # tl;dr: Show Empathy

-The only article I could find that I think gets code reviews right was, "Humanizing Peer Reviews," by Karl Wiegers.
+The only article I could find that I think gets code reviews right was, ["Humanizing Peer Reviews"](http://www.processimpact.com/articles/humanizing_reviews.html) by Karl Wiegers.
 The "reviewer should have compassion and sensitivity for [their] colleagues."
-(TODO: link)
+I completely agree with Dr. Wiegers.

 The overarching theme behind all the techniques I describe below is about empathizing with the author.
 If you were in their position, how would you like to receive feedback?
-What sort of review process helps you do your best work?
+What sort of review process would help you do your best work?

 # Techniques